madmaxk56/Uniden/README.md

 **FINAL NOTES**
+**1. The Wisconsin Favorites List is Quick Key #49

-**1. Location Control is off and all systems are active by default.
-I suggest you should deactivate all county quick keys that you dont want to listen to before upload, or manually entering the corresponding quick key after upload(49.10 for Milwaukee County, 49.52).**
+**2. Location Control is OFF and all systems are active by default.
+I suggest you should deactivate all system (County) quick keys that you dont want to listen to before upload.
+Otherwise, you can manually enter the corresponding quick key after upload (49.10 for Milwaukee County).

-**2. Federal is set to Avoid on Default.
+**3. Federal is set to Avoid on Default.
 I have not even gone through naming them all, and all GPS data (if any) will be defaults.**

-**3. Anything that is set to Avoid in WISCOM have to been renamed and filtered yet.**
+**4. Anything that is set to Avoid in WISCOM have to been renamed and filtered yet.**

-**4. This Favorites List was last updated on 4-4-2022.
+**5. This Favorites List was last updated on 4-4-2022.
 It is the effort of one guy, and it is not the perfect solution.
 You can modify the list as you wish if you feel there is a better way that suits you.**

-**5. I do plan to finish this Favorites List, as it is 95% done.
+**6. I do plan to finish this Favorites List, as it is 95% done.
 If support is strong, I will keep this list updated as the Radioreference database updates.
 If you are interested in contributing, you can DM me on the RR Forums or through github.**